 Cosmos bippanatus: This flower is a daisy-like flower with a cheerful display and a yellow center.
-Cosmos bippanatus is a plant that is native to arid regions of Mexico, and they can grow as high as 6 feet.
+Cosmos bippanatus is a plant that is native to arid regions of Mexico, and it can grow as high as 6 feet.
 Cosmos bippanatus flowers come in colors lavender, pink, purple, crimson, and rose, all have yellow centers.

 Cosmos sulphureus: This plant is also native to the arid regions of Mexico.
-It can grow normally in a poorly fertilized soil and can grow irregularly in a fertilized soil.
+It can grow normally in a poorly fertilized soil and can grow irregularly in fertilized soil.

 A fully mature plant can grow as tall as 6 feet, although the normal height for a mature cosmos sulphureus is between 1 to 3 feet.